We all know how powerful data is – and how critical it is for supplying the insights business leaders need to make smart

 First, the databases that supply the data need to be advanced enough to provide the most current data.
 This can be a problem, especially with enterprise organizations that simply have an incredible amount of data to process.
 Their legacy systems may use separate databases for transactions and analytics, for example.

-A second issue is responsiveness.
+A second issue is a responsiveness.
 When a user enters a query, the dashboard should be able to bring up real-time insights or historical data to help the user dig deeper into the data.
 The ability of users to customize their own experience is the critical differentiator between dashboard developers that are pumping out new containers for data, and companies like FuseLab Creative, who are developing systems for ongoing decision-making based on individual needs.

-If a user at a logistics company needs to assess the current state of the order delivery process, they can look at the data dashboard.
+If a user of a logistics app needs to assess the current state of the order delivery process, they can look at the data dashboard.
 If there are a high number of outstanding orders, they may want to check the current locations and estimated delivery times to see where the goods in transit are and if they should hit their expected delivery times.
 If they want to dig deeper and look at live customer data or historical data, they’ll need to interact with the dashboard and enter a search query.

 A truly useful real-time data dashboard will be able to respond to this type of complex analysis with live data.